 For coated glass, having beads that are very close in size will work well if the powder is applied at an appropriate level.
 The old saying many hands make light work kind of communicates the idea.
 With a sufficient amount of near-size beads on the coated glass surface, the contact pressure is low and the risk of beads being damaged by a hard coating or the beads damaging a soft coating is minimized.

 Teknapack offers TEK-C-47GS which is acrylic material that has been processed to remove large and small particles.
 The product has a mean particle size of about 125 microns.

 We are also in the early stages of offering TEK-C-4F which is acrylic material that has been processed to remove large and small particles and has a mean particle size of about 75 microns.

 One of these materials is probably the best option to consider for a one size fits all requirement, given the limitations I’ve described.

 In regard to application methods, this too depends on the fabricating facility configuration.
-Float facilities and high volume coating operations will install powder application machines above the conveyor line.
-These machines are fine-tuned to optimize application rate.
+Float facilities and high-volume coating operations will install powder application machines above the conveyor line.
+These machines are fine-tuned to optimize the application rate.
 They cost anywhere from $40,000 – $80,000 USD depending on machine size and accessories.
-Many fabricators have created homegrown application methods that include modified handheld paint sprayers, salt shaker style bottles, and even linin gloves filled with powder attached to the end of a stick.
+Many fabricators have created homegrown application methods that include modified handheld paint sprayers, salt shaker-style bottles, and even linin gloves filled with powder attached to the end of a stick.
 At least one of the powder machine manufacturers has offered a portable powder applicator although I don’t know if this is still available.
 As I recall this cost about $20,000 USD.

 Generally speaking, interleaving powder/glass separating powder can replace paper or cork buttons for many applications but there are challenges and compromises to take into consideration.
 Paper and cork will always have a place as a reliable way to protect the fabricated glass.